 EBACC SUBJECT - HUMANITIES

 Subject Geography Exam Board AQA

-Examination 100% Coursework Two pieces of fieldwork (examined)
+Examination Two pieces of fieldwork (examined)

-Teachers/Mentors Mrs Brassett, Mrs Towle
+Teachers/Mentors Mr Knott and Mrs Towle

 This course is based on a balanced framework of physical and human geography.
 It allows students to investigate the link between the two themes, approaching and examining the conflicts between the man made world and the natural.
-Geography is content heavy with many specific geographical terminology.
+Geography is content heavy with many specific geographical terms.